Configuration

 export SERVER_TOMCAT_CONNECTION_TIMEOUT=20000

-See Spring Boot documentation for all available properties.
+See the Spring Boot documentation for the full list of properties.